Yoga Therapy for Nervous System Regulation, Stress Recovery, and Creative Expression

 People come to this work for many reasons, including:

-• Reconnecting with the body and emotional experience
+• Reconnecting with the body and physical sensations

 Practices may include: